AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 To Remove:

 • Use the Windows “Add / Remove Programs” utility.
 This is accessed from the Windows Control Panel.
+Make sure that all applications are closed (including the Windows Media Player) during the removal process.

 Instructions for Use: